AntoinePassemiers/Encoder-Forest/README.md

 leaf identifier obtained by feeding tree i with the input vector.

 A decision tree basically subdivides the input space into hyper-parallelepipeds: each decision leaf corresponds to a unique hyper-parallelepiped.
-The rules used to obtained the latter can easily be retrieved by going from the leaf to the root and saving all the split functions located on the path to the root.
+The rules used to obtain the latter can easily be retrieved by going from the leaf to the root and saving all the split functions located on the path to the root.
 Because the n embedding trees have received the same input vector to produce the latent variables, we know that this original vector is located in the intersection of the n